madbookhub/llama.dvd/README.md

 **dig.py**, which allows you to submit queries about the content of your document to *llama.cpp server*.
 Here is the list of arguments:
 ```
 -q <Your query, wrapped with double quotation marks, needful.>
--c <1 or higher, about the richness of content.
-Higher means more abundant, but slower.>
+-c <1 or higher, the richness level.
+Higher means more accurate, but slower.>
+-o <By default, its value is 1, which means **no** query will be sent to LLM server.>
 ```
 Before you launch it, please enable *llama.cpp server* with this:
 `./server.run` And you can stop *llama.cpp server* later: `./stop.run`